 With independent transporters, solo deliveries are the default.
 If faced with delays on the road, the drivers can be tempted to extend their hours and make up for the lost time.
 As a customer, just keep in mind that pushing them to do that may be tantamount to asking them to break the law.

 Depending on what you’re shipping and where to, it might take a while to load/unload the stuff.
-Drivers try to take this into account when estimating how long the freight takes to ship.
+Drivers try to take this into account when estimating how long the freight takes to transit your shipment to the final destination.
 Still, it’s not always easy for them to give you a precise estimate, so just keep that in mind.

 Finally, “freight” is a kind of loosely defined category.
 If you’re moving dog crates or decking boards, there should be no special equipment required.
 (Not any that affect the shipping time, at least.)
 But if your shipment requires, say, heated tanks or pressurized gas canisters… there might be complications.